R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Introduction

 From an optimization perspective, the MSPBE objective admits an equivalent saddle-point formulation, under which GTD2 can be interpreted as solving a convex--concave saddle-point problem~\citep{macua2014distributed}.
 This perspective allows the use of analytical tools such as Fenchel duality~\citep{boyd2004convex} and Lagrangian methods~\citep{dai2018sbeed}.
 Recent work in \citet{lee2022new} has extended this perspective by proposing new saddle-point formulations and further GTD2 variants that exploit these structural insights.
-Complementary to the saddle-point viewpoint, control-theoretic analyses have interpreted divergence in GTD2 and related off-policy TD methods as dynamical instabilities and proposed stabilizing modifications~\citep{lim2023backstepping}.
-Alongside these stability-focused perspectives, techniques such as TDRC~\citep{ghiassian2020gradient} have introduced regularization to improve the practical robustness and stability of GTD methods.

-However, GTD methods typically require a nonsingularity assumption on a certain matrix which is associated with feature interaction.
+Alongside these perspectives, \citet{ghiassian2020gradient} introduces regularization to improve robustness, and other general regularization techniques have been proposed to stabilize various GTD objectives~\citep{yu2017convergence} or to ensure stability of the critic in off-policy control settings~\citep{zhang2020provably}.
+However, existing GTD methods in the literature typically require a nonsingularity assumption on a certain matrix which is associated with feature interaction.
 Under this assumption, the solution to the PBE is well defined and unique, which in turn ensures the existence of a unique minimizer of the MSPBE.
 In this paper, for notational convenience, we refer to this matrix as the \emph{feature interaction matrix} (FIM).
-When the FIM is singular, the PBE admits multiple solutions; as a result, the MSPBE no longer has a unique minimizer.
-As a consequence, the convergence guarantees of GTD2 no longer apply, and the algorithm may exhibit instability in practice.
-This limitation motivates the development of algorithms that remain stable even when the FIM is singular.
+While some prior works have applied regularization to handle cases where FIM is singular, their theoretical guarantees inevitably rely on other highly restrictive conditions.
+For instance, they either restrict the optimal solution to the origin~\citep{yu2017convergence}, or resort to the global non-singularity assumption to derive error bounds~\citep{zhang2020provably}.
+Moreover, mere convergence leaves the geometric link to the original GTD2 solution completely unexplored.
+To further elucidate this theoretical gap, a detailed mathematical comparison with these regularization-based methods is provided in \Cref{sec:comparison_tdrc}.

+In this paper, we propose regularized gradient temporal-difference (R-GTD), which guarantees convergence to a unique solution even when the FIM is singular without introducing additional conditions.
+Furthermore, we provide a geometric analysis that explicitly characterizes the limiting behavior of the R-GTD solution within the GTD2 affine solution set, which deepens the theoretical understanding of GTD.